- Winter is a magical time to visit Yellowstone.

 How to explore Yellowstone in the Winter

-A winter tour of Yellowstone is quite different from any other season's tour.
-The park is less traveled with only two lodges in operation, the Old Faithful Snow Lodge and the Mammoth Hot Springs, providing accommodations from December through March.
+A guided winter tour of Yellowstone is quite different from any other season's tour.
+The park is less traveled with only two lodges in operation, the Old Faithful Snow Lodge and the Mammoth Hot Springs hotel.

 In the Old Faithful area, there are 40 miles of cross-country trails.
 The Lone Star Geyser Trail, an 8 mile trail in a remote setting that starts at the Old Faithful Snow Lodge is very popular, and the Fern Cascades Trail, a 3 mile trail, winds through rolling woodland landscape on a short loop close to the Old Faithful area.